mabq/arch-base/README.md

      - Creates the user account (with sudo access.
 Create a `.vault_key` file in the user's home directory with the encryption key)
      - Disables root login (customizable, when set to false the encryption password will be used as root password)
      - Configures a SWAP file (customizable)
-     - Generates the initial RAM file system for both kernels (`linux` and `linux-lts`).
+     - Generates the initial RAM file system.
 Automatically adds a key file so you won't need to type the disk encryption password during the boot process (all permissions are removed from the key file for security purposes).
      - Configures GRUB as the boot loader.

 > Some actions in this script use the `ansible.builtin.command` module instead of the specialized module for that type of action, this is because the specialized module would affect the Live Environment, not the actual installation.
 For example, the `ansible.builtin.user` module would create the user in the Live Environment instead of the actual installation.